Blue's Clues: Cultural influence and impact

 Anderson reported that the results of the study were "clear, striking, and to us, very interesting".
 They found that except for the five-year-old boys they tested, audience participation greatly increased with repetition, especially for the problem-solving portions of an episode, as did their comprehension and problem solving.
 Anderson stated, "As children learned how to solve the problems they would shout out the answers, talk to Steve, point to the screen, jump up with excitement, and so on".
 After five viewings, children had also become skilled at solving similar problems that had not been presented in the episode.
 Anderson reported that the repetition broadcast strategy worked during the program's first year.
-Nickelodeon used the same strategy for its premiere of Dora the Explorer in 2000, and Nielson ratings for both programs indicated no change in audience size during the time the repetitions aired.
+Nickelodeon used the same strategy for its premiere of Dora the Explorer in 2000, and Nielsen ratings for both programs indicated no change in audience size during the time the repetitions aired.
 The study also demonstrated that watching Blue's Clues changed how children watch television and that their problem-solving skills and interaction would transfer to other programs they watched.

 In 1999, Anderson and a team of researchers, some of which were his colleagues at Nickelodeon, studied how episode repetition affected comprehension, audience participation, and visual attention.
 The researchers tested whether repeated viewings of the show resulted in mastery over the material presented, or whether viewers would habituate to what they watched or become bored.
 The study demonstrated that for the first few repetitions, children pay close attention to the educational content because it was more cognitively demanding.
 The researchers concluded that audience participation was lower because children were devoting more of their cognitive resources to understanding and solving the problem presented in the episode.
 When they mastered the problems, which the researchers suspected happened the third time the children viewed the episode, they paid the same amount of attention to the educational content as to the entertainment content, which was less demanding.
 Audience participation, however, increased because their cognitive resources were freed up and because they knew the answers to the questions asked by the host and other characters.
 Anderson and his colleagues believed that their study proved that episode repetition appeared to foster their viewers' empowerment, as demonstrated in the viewers' enthusiastic efforts to help solve problems the host and other characters posed.